zabavchuk/tic-tac-toe-api-v1/README.md

 # Tic Tac Toe API v1.0.1

-This is the very first version of Tic Tac Toe API.
+This is the very first version of Tic Tac Toe API based on PHP Framework Codeigniter 4.0.4.
 <br>
 The player can only plays with the computer.
 So far, the computer moves to the first free cell.